Birion/librium/docs/plan.md

 - Consider moving to a more scalable database solution for larger collections
 - Implement a service-oriented architecture for better modularity
 - Separate frontend and backend concerns more clearly
-- Consider containerization for easier deployment and scaling
+- Consider containerisation for easier deployment and scaling
 - Implement asynchronous processing for time-consuming operations

 ### 6.2 External Integrations